Monso0n/tictactoe/README.md

 # tictactoe
-A quick tic tac toe program I wrote to practice my programming skillz in quarantine
+A quick tic tac toe program I wrote to practice my programming in quarantine

 This is a console based tictactoe game